JOB ROLE: PRACTITIONER/TEAM LEADER

 ENVIRONMENT – WORKING CONDITIONS

-- To undertake intimate personal care
+- To undertake intimate support care

 - Exposure to body fluids on a daily basis